 Litigation Project - Current Docket

 These misleading claims are in violation of state consumer protection laws.
-CSPI has notified Bayer Healthcare that unless the drug company stops advertising unsubstantiated health benefits in connection with One A Day products, CSPI will pursue class action litigation.
+CSPI has notified Abbott Laboratories that unless the company ceases it’s misleading marketing tactics and unsubstantiated health and disease prevention claims in connection with Ensure Complete Nutrition Shake and Ensure Muscle Health Shake, CSPI will pursue class action litigation.

 WELCH FOODS, INC. CSPI's litigation team has written a letter to Welch Foods, Inc., notifying the company that it will face a lawsuit unless it stops making heart-health claims on its juices, spreads, fruit juice cocktails, and fruit snacks.
 The letter invites Welch's to resolve the issues it raises without litigation but says that if Welch's does not respond, CSPI will pursue litigation.
 Welch's relies on the presence of polyphenols and vitamin C in grape juice to justify its statement, often placed inside a red heart shape, that the juice "helps support a Healthy Heart."
 Welch's encourages consumers to drink juice in lieu of eating fresh fruit, stating that "Getting enough fruits and vegetables each day is important for overall health—but everyday life often gets in the way … Welch's 100% Grape Juice makes it easy to squeeze in more purple fruit each day as part of a healthy diet for the whole family."
 However, the effects of too much sugar and too many calories negate any possible health benefits from Welch's products.
 "Most Americans concerned about their weight and risk of diabetes would actually do well to drink less juice," said CSPI executive director Michael F. Jacobson.
 "It's deceptive and misleading for Welch's to claim that grape juice has any special benefit to heart health."
 CSPI's letter also addresses labels for Welch's Berries 'n Cherries Fruit Snacks which state "Reward Your Heart" "On the ingredients list, fruit purees come after all of these unhealthful and non-nutritious ingredients," CSPI's letter states.
 The products also have no fiber, which is present in real fruit, and artificial food dyes, which are not.
 "It takes a heroic amount of chutzpah to tell consumers that these fruit snack candies will reward anyone's heart," said CSPI litigation director Steve Gardner.
 8/12